ngraczykowski/iris-root/modules/scb-bridge/README.md

 Configuration (yaml file) can be placed in Consul under key `config/scb-bridge/data`.

-To enable locally getting configuration from Consul activate profile `consule`.
-You would want to have Consul running locally as well, you may start it with the help of attached `docker-compose` file.
-If you don't want to use Consul, start the application with `oracle` profile, so it knows where to connect.

-Keep in mind that `consule` profile will be activated on client's environment, and our test envs as well.

 This configuration scheme:
 - will be the primary way of configuring `scb-bridge` with the business related settings like Oracle location, Jobs settings, etc.
 - will be changed/tweaked by scb
 - after a config change in Consul, `scb-bridge` needs to be restarted in order the new config to be applied
+-
+### Local run

+To enable locally getting configuration from Consul activate profile `consule`.
+You would want to have Consul running locally as well, you may start it with the help of attached `docker-compose` file.

+If you don't want to use Consul, start the application with `client` profile, so it has some sane values how to behave locally.

+Keep in mind that `consule` profile will be activated on client's environment, and our test envs as well.

 ## How to test